conery/dexter/docs/budgets.md

 * the credit to the `car` account, indicated by the minus sign, is comparable to credits in other transactions, for example if we return a purchase or when when money is allocated by a budget transaction; it means "we are adding this much money to the envelope"

-**One other important note:** this transaction should have a `budget:` tag to make sure it is not included in reports that use the traditional definition of the expense account balances.
+**One other important note:** this transaction should be tagged to make sure it is not included in reports that use the traditional definition of the expense account balances.

+> Dexter can import transactions from a Journal file.
+In those files tags use the Ledger/hledger format of a tag name followed by a colon.
+In the database and in shell commands tags are denoted by a hash tag before the tag name.

 ## Using the Equity Account